 What is a Word Mark?

 A standard character, or word, mark is a trademark registration for words, letters, or numbers only or of a combination thereof.
 A word mark registration does not include any design elements, including font, font size, color, or placement.
 To see an example of a word mark registration, check out United States Registration No. 4474440.
-This is a standard character trademark for WALMART.
+This is a standard character, or word mark, trademark for WALMART.

-If your business name is registrable, a word mark registration will provide the broadest form of protection.
+If your business name is eligible for trademark registration, a word mark registration will provide the broadest form of protection.
 As the owner of the word mark, you can present the word for advertising or other use in whatever format you choose, including in particular font or color, because you own the underlying words (or combination of words, letters, or numbers).